 We hope the CTTT Reparations Guide will help spur action and discussion about the meaning and possibility of reparations.
 Currently, the Working Group is asking organizations and individuals to commit to carrying out at least one or more of the reparative actions in the Guide.
 The Working Group invites you to accept this challenge, let us know about it, and provide feedback on the Reparations Guide as a whole.

 Download the CTTT Reparations Guide:

 You can read and download the CTTT Reparations Guide HERE.
-To provide feedback, to get more information, or to join the group, please contact us by submitting the form at the bottom of this page.
+To provide feedback, and to get more information, please contact us by submitting the form at the bottom of this page.

 Martin Luther King explains ‘Reparations’

 King saw reparations as an avenue for the repayment of some of what our nation and other entities unfairly denied or stole from African-Americans.
 Coming To The Table agrees with that assessment, and also believes that reparations can offer a way to breach our nation’s enormous racial divide by fully acknowledging and atoning for the harms of slavery and its aftermath.

 We believe our nation cannot be healed until that is done.

 Coming to the Table (CTTT) defines reparations as the taking of affirmative steps to repair the historic injustices done to African Americans during slavery, Jim Crow and later.
 Those responsible for instituting, carrying out or benefitting from the injustices — the United States government, businesses, institutions and white Americans – should be the ones engaged in the reparative actions, which can take many forms including monetary payments, apology and others, such as those included in the CTTT Reparations Guide.